Become a Vendor at Goat Expo Value Added Vendor Day & Trade Show

 - We have a Targeted Outreach – Visit with goat cheese makers, soap makers, fiber artists, and meat producers directly on Friday and Saturday.

-- Vendor Networking Opportunities – We have our annual Meet & Greet on Thursday, May 28th, in the FFA building, giving the vendors and exhibitors a preview early on
+- Vendor Networking Opportunities – We have our annual dinner, May 29th, in the FFA building, giving the vendors and exhibitors a preview early on

 - Guaranteed Foot Traffic – We have so many fun and exciting things going on during the Goat Expo event week, you’ll be entertained and meet many people from the community.
 We advertise state and nation wide, in many publications and outlets.

-- Demonstrations Friday and Saturday – Check out the vendors that give live demonstrations (e.g., milking, cheese-making, fiber spinning, and more).
+- Demonstrations Saturday – Check out the vendors that give live demonstrations (e.g., milking, cheese-making, fiber spinning, and more).

 - Social Media & Website Features – We will highlight vendors in pre-event promotions, along with all vendors listed in alphabetical order with links.